i-love-flamingo/graphql/Readme.md

 For Flamingo Core Framework GraphQL Schema we use the prefix `Core_` and for Flamingo Commerce we use `Commerce_`

+## Config

+You can enable `LimitOperationAmountMiddleware` to prevent batching attack by setting `graphql.security.limitQueryAmountMiddleware.enable` to true.

+`graphql.security.limitQueryAmountMiddleware.sameOperationsThreshold` option can be used to set a threshold for the same operations called in a single request.

+`graphql.security.limitQueryAmountMiddleware.allOperationsThreshold` option can be used to set a threshold for all the operations called in a single request.

 ## Resources

 Learn GraphQL: https://graphql.org/learn/